 A good CV writing strategy is to decide on the basic CV layout you are going to use before beginning to work on the details of the resume content.

-Consider your skills and experience, the country you are in, and the company and position you are applying to, and use this information to choose the best sections to include on your CV, the order you arrange them in, and the right CV design.
+Consider your skills and experience, the country you are in, and the company and position you are applying to, and use this information to choose the best sections to include on your CV, the order you arrange them in, and the right CV template.

 Some sections, while not absolutely necessary, can be a significant asset for your CV and are highly recommended.
 These sections add more depth to your CV when packaged together with the mandatory sections, and can be a great way to showcase your experience outside of the regular work experience/education format.
 These sections include your Summary and Skills sections.